Lotpath/Strappy/README.md

 Strappy lets you get started quickly with a basic SPA website using Angular and Bootstrap.
 There is no server-side code here.
 You'll probably create your server-side API and make asynchronous calls to it.

 ##Getting Started with Strappy
+Strappy points to CDN-provided files by default, so it's easy to get up and running quickly.
+If you want to use local copies of these files, see the instructions pertaining to your environment below.

 ###Visual Studio/Nuget
 * Add a new project and select "ASP.NET Empty Web Application".